tristanmontoya/tristanmontoya.github.io/index.markdown

 layout: home
 ---

 I am a PhD candidate at the University of Toronto Institute for Aerospace Studies under the supervision of <a href="http://goldfinger.utias.utoronto.ca/dwz/">David W. Zingg</a> and currently a visiting researcher at the National University of Singapore, working with <a href="https://cde.nus.edu.sg/me/staff/gianmarco-mengaldo/">Gianmarco Mengaldo</a>.
-My academic interests are in the development and analysis of numerical methods for partial differential equations with applications in engineering and the physical sciences.
+My academic interests are in the development and analysis of numerical methods for partial differential equations with applications in engineering and the physical sciences, with a particular focus on efficient and robust high-order methods for computational fluid dynamics.